Is It Worth Hiring a Marketing Agency?

 3. Hiring a Marketing Agency May Be More Cost Effective Than You Think

 Small and mid-sized business owners may experience sticker shock when it comes to the cost of hiring a marketing agency.
 However, when all factors are taken into account, you might be surprised how much handling your marketing in-house can cost compared to a marketing company.

 The cost of hiring a marketing manager is substantial.
-Here in Colorado, for example, the average salary for a director of marketing is nearly $125,000 per year.
+In Colorado, for example, the average salary for a director of marketing is nearly $125,000 per year.

 Of course, this doesn’t include other costs associated with bringing on a marketing director.
 First you have to factor in the cost of advertising the open position and recruiting.
 You also have to take into account the additional costs inherent in bringing on a new employee.
 From health insurance to office supplies to additional cash compensation, the price of a marketing director, manager, or whatever title you use is much higher than just base salary.